CogniPilot/b3rb_desktop/README.md

-# mrbuggy3_desktop
+# b3rb_desktop
-Packages for interacting with MR Buggy3 on a Desktop
+Packages for interacting with B3RB on a Desktop